Piano Concerto for the Left Hand (Korngold)

 Erich Wolfgang Korngold's Piano Concerto for the Left Hand in C-sharp major, Op.
 17, was written on commission from Paul Wittgenstein in 1923, and published in 1926.
 It was only the second such concerto ever written, after the Concerto in E-flat by Géza Zichy, published in 1895.

+Background

-Wittgenstein, who lost an arm in World War I, was to commission works from composers such as Maurice Ravel, Richard Strauss, Sergei Prokofiev and Paul Hindemith, but Korngold was one of the first composers he approached.
+Wittgenstein, who lost his right arm in World War I, was later to commission works from composers such as Maurice Ravel, Richard Strauss, Benjamin Britten, Sergei Prokofiev and Paul Hindemith, but Korngold was one of the first composers he approached.
 At that time, Korngold was the most performed composer in Germany and Austria after Strauss, and, despite being only in his mid-twenties, had already written a number of operas, including his greatest triumph, Die tote Stadt.